 von Hoffman, C., "For Some Marketers, Low Income Is Hot," Brandweek, September 11, 2006, cfsinnovation.com/content/som...low-income-hot (accessed December 2, 2009).

-This page titled 5.2: How Markets Are Segmented is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 5.2: How Markets Are Segmented is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.